openmindculture/open-mind-culture-org/plugins/plugins.md

 Version 1.6 | By WordPress Contributors

+## Compress JPEG & PNG images

+Speed up your website.
+Optimize your JPEG and PNG images automatically with TinyPNG.

+Version 3.2.1 | By TinyPNG

 ## HTTP headers to improve web site security

 Use your HTTP header to improve security of your web site